Puerto Rican Pernil Recipe

 Is Pernil the Same as Pulled Pork?

-Pernil and pulled pork are similar – both are usually made of shredded, slow-cooked pork shoulder, and both are highly seasoned.
+Pernil and pulled pork are similar in that both are usually made of shredded, slow-cooked pork shoulder, and both are highly seasoned.
 But “pulled pork” typically means barbecued or smoked meat, American-style, while pernil is Puerto Rican, with flavors closer to mojo than barbecue.

 Is Pork Shoulder Better in the Instant Pot or Slow Cooker?

 Traditional pernil is slowly roasted in the oven, but it can also be made in the Instant Pot or slow cooker.
-Which is best, you ask?
-That depends on your needs.
 Slow cookers are great for getting super tender results, but the process takes time.
 Instant Pot pernil is much faster but a little more hands-on.
 It can also turn out slightly less soft and tender, although it will still be fall-apart perfect.

 The Ingredients You’ll Need